attestate/eth-fun/readme.md

 - Currently we're pinning [solc@0.6.12](https://www.npmjs.com/package/solc/v/0.6.12).
 For future versions, it'd be awesome if the version could be specified by the user.

+## Contributing
+We love contributions from the community.
+Find a [good first issue](https://github.com/rugpullindex/eth-fun/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

+Want to suggest a feature or even better raise a PR for it?
+Head over to the [issues](https://github.com/rugpullindex/eth-fun/issues) section or join our [discord](https://discord.gg/zhawZxgKQz).

+You can also get paid for a PR.
+For more information read our [handbook](https://github.com/rugpullindex/documents/blob/master/handbook.md).

 ## References